tjohnston-softdev/aurion-assessment-2110/instructions.md

 	* Expands from the start node, creating new possible paths as nodes are visited.
 	* If the end node is visited at *any* point, it is a completed route and will be saved.
 	* A complete route is valid if the criteria is met and has at least one stop.
-	* *All* completed routes are saved to prevent duplication but only valid routes will be counted for the end result.
+	* *All* completed routes are saved to avoid going around in circles but only valid routes will be counted for the end result.
 	* Successful output is the number of possible routes found, even if it is zero.

 #### Output